 How we interact with others and conduct business has changed.
-For some, dramatically.
+For some, that change has been dramatic.

 Consider your donors and members.
-It's safe to assume their daily routines and personal priorities look different today than they did a year or two ago.
+It's safe to assume their daily routines and personal priorities look different today than they did a few years ago.
 Now the big question: How has this affected your organization's approach to marketing and communications?

-As you evaluate your fundraising and associated outreach efforts, keep this guide close.
+As you evaluate your fundraising and associated outreach efforts, refer to this guide.

-From strategy to analytics to direct marketing, it contains a potpourri of pointers - time-tested and highly actionable - from our subject matter experts in the nonprofit space.
+From strategy to analytics to direct marketing, it contains a curated collection of tips - time-tested and highly actionable - from our subject matter experts in the nonprofit space.